 1. The strive for perfection

 There’s no end to perfectionism.
 Expecting too much of ourselves puts additional pressure on us and can make us afraid to even try something — and it’s a difficult habit to break.
-What to do?
+So what do you do?

 As you learn a new language, you’ll already learn the most important lesson within your first few sentences: mistakes are useful!
 It’s by making mistakes that you quickly learn how a language works.
 You get a deeper understanding of the grammar with its rules and exceptions — and you’ll know not to be tricked by faux amis after the first embarrassing faux pas.